Sacramento Chapter 7 Bankruptcy Lawyer

 Bankruptcy used to be a four-letter word among financial circles.
 However, with the average American's debt increasing in recent decades, some debtors are viewing bankruptcy as a tool to escape debt that they'll never be able to pay.

 Chapter 7 bankruptcy is also called "liquidation bankruptcy."
-That's because it involves selling off all your assets and using the proceeds to pay back your unsecured debtors.
+That's because, in many cases, it can involve selling off nonexempt assets and using the proceeds to pay back your unsecured creditors, subject to the exemptions allowed under California law.

 Unsecured debts include any type of credit without a material asset backing it.
 For example, some unsecured debts include:

-After you declare bankruptcy, you'll be completely debt-free.
-There are some considerable factors to consider before you file your bankruptcy petition, though.
+After you receive a Chapter 7 discharge, many unsecured debts will be wiped out.
+There are some important factors to consider before you file your bankruptcy petition, though.
 First, your credit will take a significant hit after you file.
-It'll be difficult for you to open any new lines of credit, from credit cards to a Netflix subscription.
-Additionally, you'll need to sell the majority of your assets to raise funds to pay off your creditors.
-That means you'll be left without any possessions.
-However, with the help of a skilled bankruptcy attorney like the Sacramento lawyers from the Stutz Law Office, P.C., you'll be able to keep a significant number of assets after filing Chapter 7 bankruptcy.
+It will be difficult for you to open any new lines of credit, from credit cards to common subscription services.
+Additionally, depending on your situation, you may need to sell some nonexempt assets to raise funds to pay off your creditors.
+However, with the help of a skilled bankruptcy attorney in Sacramento like our lawyers at the Stutz Law Office, P.C., you'll be able to keep a significant number of assets after filing Chapter 7 bankruptcy.

 Frequently Asked Questions